nazodane/gsclock/README.md

   * Mini Size Breadboard
   * Photoresistor (for illuminance meter)
   * DHT11 Temperature and Humidity Module (for thermometer and hygrometer)
-  * IR Reciever Module (for learning IR remote control codes of the lighting equipment)
+  * IR Reciever Module (for learning IR remote control codes of lighting equipments)
+  * HC SR501 PIR (for human sensing in the automatic control of lighting equipments)
   * Passive Buzzer (for the notification sound)
   * Potentiometer (for the volume of the Passive Buzzer)
   * Red LED (for the power lamp)